anywhichway/ipvfs/README.md

 # Release History (Reverse Chronological Order)

+2023-01-04 v0.0.7a Updated dependency versions for little-diff, arg-waiter, and @anywhichway/all.

 2023-01-03 v0.0.6a Documentation updates.
 Passing of standard read/write options.
 Optimizations usings SHA-256 hashes to compare content.

 2023-01-02 v0.0.5a Documentation updates.
 Chunking working for small files (i.e. those that are a single chunk).